gfagerlind/jenkins-opinionated/README.md

 In this implementation you can use multiple frogs, if you want (as in allowing X number of parallel executions of each stage).

 [Here](libs/StageWithWip.groovy)
-### dynamic, consistent and atomic modifications of the CI system
-Together with the product code!
-There is even a hacky [library system](libs/ImportFile.groovy) since its quite finicky to get true atomic behaviour of the regular jenkins groovy library plugin.
 ### implicit support for variants
 As the product lifetime goes on, usually you find yourself in a situation, where you want to keep an old release "alive", and keep CI working "as it was".